Cambridge, England: Lost in Little Lanes

 To go punting on the River Cam is on every tourist guide, and every must-see list — but I was going to skip it.
 The weather wasn’t right and the price was definitely not pocket-friendly.
 You have to pay an admittance fee and slip in through King’s College to sit by the bank and picnic in true storybook style, but if you walk all around to the back of the town, you can weave in through the back gates and walk over the bridge, staring down at the water and watching the flat-bottomed boats float down the river, or see ducks waddling out onto the sloping lawns.

-Walk through to the back of King’s College, over the bridge (stop here for a gorgeous shot of the Cam) and through to the green lawns outside the college If you have more time to spend in the city, remember to step into the Baron of Beef for some delicious steak Backs (but you can’t really do this usually, unless you’re a student) was enough of a glimpse into the iconic college life that had always seemed so incredibly appealing to me.
+Walk through to the back of King’s College, over the bridge (stop here for a gorgeous shot of the Cam) and through to the green lawns outside the college (but you can’t really do this usually, unless you’re a student) was enough of a glimpse into the iconic college life that had always seemed so incredibly appealing to me.
 There were no rose-tinted glasses here, I’m still sold.

 We found a little strip that we were allowed to walk through, and spent a little time admiring a peek of color from some flowers lining the path — unusual though they were for the wooded area and time of year.